jtn0113/MidtermProject/README.md

 <li> Create a new tasting (beer, wine, spirit)</li>
 <li> View friends list where the user can search and add a new friend or remove friends from current list</li>
 <li> Logout</li>
-<li> If the user has admin priveledges they will also be able to "Manage Users" from the navigation bar where they can activate and deactivate users</li>
+<li> If the user has admin privileges they will also be able to "Manage Users" from the navigation bar where they can activate and deactivate users</li>
  </ul>

 <strong><em> How CRUD was implemented:</strong></em>